 Effect of barometric pressure aside from gas toxicities

-One might at this stage point out that human beings are in fact adapted to life at sea level, and discussion of molecular adaptations among Hadean crustaceans is probably pointless to anyone who might be mainly interested in human physiology What, then, is the limit of human survival at high pressure?
+One might at this stage point out that human beings are in fact adapted to life at sea level, and the discussion of Hadal crustaceans and gas giants is probably pointless to anyone who might be mainly interested in human physiology.
+What, then, is the limit of human survival at high pressure?
 The exact number is unknown, as to test it would require the nonsurvival of some of the subjects.
 We do know however that trained professionals can tolerate extreme pressure for short periods safely.
 The current record is held by Theo Mavrostomos, who spent about 7 hours at a pressure of 70 atmospheres, equivalent to a depth of 701 metres.
 He was pressurised over about 18 days, and depressurised over 24 days (Gardette et al, 1992).
 The gas mixture he was breathing consisted of 99.5% helium and hydrogen in approximately 2:1 fractions.
 There was only 0.5% oxygen, to maintain a PAO2 of less than 200 mmHg.
 No complex biochemical monitoring was undertaken, but the following signs and symptoms were observed, attributed mainly to the pressure effects themselves rather than to helium:

 - Mild myoclonus